top of page

 • Tactile: plush toys, fidgets, soft fabrics, weighted blanket, hair hands, cozy sweater, textured stickers, heating pad

-• Gustatory: mints, sour candies, chocolate, lollipops, chocolate, chewable necklaces
+• Gustatory: mints, sour candies, chocolate, lollipops, and chocolate chewable necklaces

 Book a Free Consultation With Blue Sky Learning

-Book a free 20-minute consultation today to explore how to manage sensory overwhelm and thrive.
+Book a free 20-minute consultation today to explore strategies for sensory regulation.

 Source: